chriseppstein/chriseppstein.github.com/content/posts/2012-08-23-sass-3-2-is-released.markdown

   helping avoid this issue for now, but a proper module and scoping system is needed to bring sanity here.

-* Output optimization - Nathan has been dying to work on an optimizer for Sass ever since people started complaining about "Mixin bloat".
+* Output optimization - Natalie has been dying to work on an optimizer for Sass ever since people started complaining about "Mixin bloat".
   `@extend` alleviated much of that need, but new use cases involving media queries have finally made this feature into a necessity.